-Cormac Bloomfield is an associate in the Trial Group at Davis Graham & Stubbs LLP.
-Cormac received his J.D. from Duke University, his M.A. in International Development from the University of Sussex in Brighton, England, and his B.S. from Ohio State University in International Relations with minors in Global Public Health, Russian, and History.
+Cormac received his J.D. from Duke University, his M.A. in International Development from the University of Sussex in the U.K., and his B.S. from The Ohio State University in International Relations with minors in Global Public Health, Russian, and History.

 • “Fracking the Bakken: Reinterpreting the Public Trust Doctrine and State Constitutional Law Towards Beneficial Use Principles,” 61 Natural Resources Journal 205 (2021)